Skip To Content

 What Does a Facilities Manager Do?

-Facilities managers can go by many titles and may have their responsibilities divided across a whole team too.
+Facilities managers can go by many titles and may have their responsibilities divided across a whole team.
 Generally, though, a facilities manager maintains the building, its assets, and its mechanical operations.

 This can look different in owner-occupied buildings compared to commercial real estate buildings.
-If your business owns the building where you operate, your facilities manager oversees all the building’s systems (such as HVAC, water, energy efficiency, exterior security, and so on) as well as all the mechanical needs inside the building (such as operational equipment, workplace safety, internal security, and often employee experience).
+If your business owns the building where you operate, your facilities manager oversees all the building’s systems as well as all the mechanical needs inside the building (such as workplace and safety regulations).

 If your business leases your facility, on the other hand, your facilities manager will only be responsible for your business’s mechanical needs inside the building.
-The building’s systems and exteriors will be managed by your landlord’s property manager instead.
+Your landlord’s property manager will manage the building’s systems and exteriors instead.

 The work of a facilities manager is varied and complex, making facilities management software a vital tool for facility planning, operational efficiency, and staying on top of your essentials.